 Juan Carlos Esparza Ochoa

 I was born outside this country, this culture, and this language.
 Seeing myself as a citizen of the world and part of the one human race, I wonder if I have any words to say to you who read this in your maternal language and from the richness of your own culture.
-As you read, please indulge a brother coming from the other America, in the South, ignorant of better words but who has seen death, suffering, violence, and exclusion; someone who has witnessed despair, anguish, and sadness, but also the joy of faith, hope, and love, as a magnificent flower growing in the rotten mud nurtured by the Spirit given by the Father of our Lord Jesus Christ.
+As you read, please indulge a brother coming from the other America, in the South, ignorant of better words but who has seen death, suffering, violence, and exclusion.
+I am someone who has witnessed despair, anguish, and sadness, but also the joy of faith, hope, and love, as a magnificent flower growing in the rotten mud nurtured by the Spirit given by the Father of our Lord Jesus Christ.

-Thus, as a Christian often seen as a foreigner, I have seen that the question for “who is my neighbor?”—which may seem very simple—can be the start point of difficult conversations.
-However, the question jumps and demands attention as a hunting tiger or as a curious kitty, depending on how we justify our understanding of what we need to do for inheriting eternal life.
-Covid-19 pandemics has brought others in need and suffering so close to each one of us, that we do not need to see far away to find someone half death.
+Thus, as a Christian often seen as a foreigner, I have seen that the question “who is my neighbor?”—which may seem very simple—can be the starting point of difficult conversations.
+The Covid-19 pandemic has brought others in need and suffering so close to each one of us that we do not need to see far away to find someone who is close to death.
 But the close view is not the whole picture.
-Pandemics has also reminded us that disease touching someone can develop spreading suffering in the other side of the world and end affecting the whole earth.
-Because humankind is really one family.
+The Pandemic has also reminded us that disease touching someone can spread suffering in the other side of the world and end up affecting the whole earthbecause humankind is really one family.
 We already knew that because we see ourselves as children of the same Father.
-However, in this immense family it has become increasingly easier to forget some of the siblings that we rarely see and who are (almost) never in touch with us.
-We can sometimes forget those suffering close to us when we are not sharing such suffering conditions, but it is perhaps easier to overlook those many faraway neighbors whose problems and sorrows can be easily ignored for being part of the other side of the world.
+However, in this immense family it has become increasingly easy to forget some of the siblings that we rarely see and who are (almost) never in touch with us.
+It is perhaps easier to overlook those many faraway neighbors whose problems and sorrows can be easily ignored since they are a part of the other side of the world.

 Nevertheless, they are also our neighbor.
 They are important to us for Christian reasons but also for many reasonable motives.
-U.S. and Northern Hemisphere problems may need solutions that encompass the Global South.
 The globalization we experience has shortened distances in such a way that we are living in the most multicultural societies known through human history.
-Despite of being a neglected human right, migration has become global and contributes to diversification as one of the earliest and most constant human behaviors—because people has always looked for places that fitted their subsistence needs as they looked for food or shelter.
-Therefore, it is undeniable that Southern countries and their cultural richness cannot be ignored in any effort to fully understand contemporary Northern countries diversity.
+It is undeniable that Southern countries and their cultural richness cannot be ignored in any effort to fully understand contemporary Northern countries diversity.